aelassas/servy/README.md

 ## Features

 * Clean, simple UI
+* CLI for full scripting and automated deployments
 * Run any executable as a Windows service
 * Set service name, description, startup type, priority, working directory, and parameters
 * Redirect stdout/stderr to log files with automatic size-based rotation